How to apply

 - Meeting individually with librarians and library staff (e.g., office hour drop-ins, or by appointment)

-PhD students, postdoctoral fellows, and full-time members of academic staff are eligible to apply.
+PhD students, postdoctoral fellows, and full-time members of academic staff (including those on sabbatic leaves from other institutions) are eligible to apply.
 The proposed research should make a contribution to the knowledge base of librarianship, libraries, or information studies.
 Professors and librarians preparing for a sabbatical are encouraged to apply.